danimatasd/MUJOCO-AIDL/README.md

 The actor, is responsible for producing the policy distribution over actions, whereas the critic  is responsible for estimating the state value function, which is the expected return starting from the current state.

 As you can see, the architecture follows a common pattern in reinforcement learning called the actor-critic method.
 The actor network generates a policy distribution over actions, while the critic network estimates the value of each state or state-action pair.
 The actor uses the critic's estimates to improve the policy, while the critic learns to predict the expected returns accurately.

+### Hyperparameters <a name="hyperparameters2"></a>

 ### Results <a name="results2"></a>